 - To give a voice to many rural communities who feel ignored.

 - To call a halt to speculative land management companies and their cynical manipulation of landowners and the planning system.

 - We want to ensure that “green Corridors” are maintained around villages to retain the distinct identities of villages such as Shadoxhurst, which is in danger of being swallowed up by large developments on its parish borders.

-The campaign relies on volunteers and donations to raise awareness and take this issue to national level.
+The campaign relies on volunteers and donations.

 - Graham Christmann Brown – Chairman

 - Christine Greener – Secretary

 - David Montford – Treasurer

 - Linda Harman – Communication